 How much do progressive pastors and other leaders rule the church on these complex issues?
 How much are they changing the King’s original intent for his kingdom?

 Progressives deny the full authority of Scripture, particularly about sex and personal conduct.
 It restricts their style.
-It is wrong to characterize a love for Scripture as “bibliolatry.”
-But what is the better view of Scripture?
+They characterize a love for Scripture as “bibliolatry.”
+Continue reading

 You may not see it, but Progressive Christianity is not the right path for you.
 This is God’s Son’s church, not yours.
 Here are signs that you are putting yourself at risk of going past what is written in Scripture.
 Solutions are also offered here.